syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 - discover available services that are already fit-for-purpose.
 - consume services on demand using standard Kubernetes APIs.
-- move focus away from infrastructure toward adding product value.
+- move focus away from infrastructure toward adding product value into your platform.

 <hr />